NuclearEngideer/MatlabFractals/README.md

 # MatlabFractals
-Quick and dirty MatLab function for Julia and Mandelbrot Sets
+Plotting too for Mandelbrot and Julia sets.
+Easy to use with the ability to plot any Julia set and have nearly unlimited zoom in both sets.